 Is there a preferred method for submitting one’s application?

-Beginning October 15, 2012, applicants may apply electronically via the Law School Admission Council.
-Applicants who wish to apply by paper may print the fall 2013 application from the FAMU College of Law website and mail the completed application to the law school Office of Admissions.
-FAMU has no preferred method of submission.
-As such, applicants should choose whichever submission method is most comfortable and convenient for them.
+Beginning October 1, 2014, applicants may apply electronically via the Law School Admission Council.
+Applicants who wish to apply by paper may print the fall 2014 application from the FAMU College of Law website and mail the completed application to the law school Office of Admissions; however, electronic application is preferred.

 I’m confused about who should write my recommendation letters.
 Any advice?

 As law school is an academic endeavor, the best recommenders are those who can speak to an applicant’s ability to succeed in an academic environment and who can attest to the skills that an applicant would bring to an academic environment.
 For applicants with extensive work experience, recommendation letters from supervisors and/or clients can be very helpful.